 Creating access for underrepresented and minority students has been my impetus for teaching.
 My work thus far has given me the opportunity to do just that.
 For example, first-generation college students compose 72% of undergraduates at UC Merced, and over 60% are Pell-qualified.
 The undergraduate population at HNU is comprised of 41% first-generation college students, and 53% are Pell-qualified.
 As a private school it offers an overall average discount rate of 64% of tuition fees averaged over all undergraduate students.
 As a result of these discounts HNU represents Oakland’s diversity and multiplicity.
 Hispanics are the largest ethnic group represented at both schools.

 Windsor, a border town across the river from Detroit, is a center of automotive production in Canada.
 It has long been an immigrant destination, layering in new nationalities, and first-generation Canadians, for generations.
 The population is highly varied in terms of race, class, ethnicity, gender and sexual orientation.
 A few students there were from Detroit, working with Wayne State University in collaborative programs.

-FULL TIME UNIVERSITY TEACHING
+MAIN UNIVERSITY TEACHING

 Holy Names University, Oakland, 2014-2019

 The Writer’s Craft Director, Assistant Professor, Associate Professor

 University of California, Merced, 2008-2014

 In addition to my main teaching positions I have taught developmental, transfer-level, and graduate classes at UC Berkeley, CSU Maritime, Berkeley City College, Merritt College, the College of Marin, Foothill College, Santa Clara University and Johns Hopkins University (CTY).